 Tip: Read up on your ancestors’ courtship and wedding customs.
 In New England, for example, the courting stick—a hollow tube several feet long—gave prospective couples an opportunity to speak “privately” while remaining supervised and physically separated.

-From the March/April 2012 issue of Family Tree Magazine
+A version of this article appeared in the March/April 2012 issue of Family Tree Magazine.